typical-go/typical-rest-server/README.md

 ## Release Distribution

 Use `./typicalw release` to make the release.
 You can find the binary at `release` folder.
-Learn more at[here](https://typical-go.github.io/learn-more/release.html)
+[Learn more](https://typical-go.github.io/learn-more/release.html)